The NIST Radio Station WWV 100-Year Anniversary Celebration is now open for any participants interested in attending.

-This project is being helped with support from Elecraft, Flex Radio, and SteppIR.
-Their generous loans of radios, amplifiers, and antennas for the WWV Centennial Celebration and the WW0WWV special event station is invaluable.
+This project is being helped with support from Elecraft, Flex Radio, SteppIR, Heil Sound, The Great Outdoors RV here in Colorado, and the Poudre Valley REA.
+Their generous loans of radios, amplifiers, antennas, headsets, and trailers, as well as general financial support for the WWV Centennial Celebration and the WW0WWV special event station is invaluable.

 VOLUNTEERS are welcome and we are accepting help with set-up and tear-down of the operations site.
 The main days will be Saturday and Sunday, September 21 and 22, for antenna installation, Wednesday and Thursday, September 25 and 26 for camp set-up, and October 3 and 4 for site tear-down.
 Please submit a Volunteer/Equipment Form found under the Main Menu if you are interested.